-Jiménez also received notoriety for his battle with scleroderma, a rare autoimmune condition, and his successful double lung transport surgery that allowed him to live for nearly 12 more years.
+Jiménez also received notoriety for his battle with scleroderma, a rare autoimmune condition, and his successful double lung transplant surgery that allowed him to live for nearly 12 more years.

 At the band’s zenith, Orixa had a video on MTV-es, earned an ASCAP Latino Award for best independent group, and was touring nationally.
 The band’s weekly Sunday night Rock en Español showcase at Berkeley Square in the mid-90s brought other alt Latino bands to Bay Area audiences, laying the foundation for a Latin alternative music movement in the Bay Area.

 “We called it La Rockola at Berkeley Square,” drummer Juan Caipo said.
 “The place started getting packed and it ended up being our home base.
 It helped us develop our sound, and Rowan got a lot of his chops there.
 It was just a beautiful time. ”

 After first forming the original lineup in the early 1990s, Jiménez met Caipo at Guitar Center, where Caipo worked at the time.
 The two quickly connected and became friends and collaborators in the band that would break stereotypes and push boundaries for Latin bands in the Bay and California.

 “We got to break the rules,” Caipo said.
 “Some purist weren’t into it, but the more out there we’d go, he was always into it.”

 Orixa released its debut album on Aztlan Records in 1996.
 Their third album, “2012 e.d.,” released on their own label in 2000, would win a California Music Award for outstanding Latin album.